 Does the governance team has the necessary level of engagement and capacity to achieve the investment outcomes?

-Are the contracts, budget, schedules are being satisfactorily managed?
+Are the contracts, budget, schedules are being properly managed?

 Any project, especially risky, high value projects require both vision and confidence to foresee challenges, and create a necessary a plan to resist those challenges in order to move forward.